kashyap7x/kashyap7x/README.md

 ### Hi there 👋

-I am a PhD student at the University of Tübingen, Germany, where I am part of the [Autonomous Vision Group](https://github.com/autonomousvision).
+I am a a Postdoctoral Researcher at the [NVIDIA Autonomous Vehicle Research Group](https://research.nvidia.com/labs/avg/) working from Tübingen, Germany.

  - 🔭 I am excited about data-driven solutions to complex decision-making tasks.
-Currently, my research focuses on self-driving vehicles.
+Currently, my research focuses on simulation-based training and evaluation of embodied AI systems.

- - 📫 If you have questions, feel free to contact me at kashyap.chitta@uni-tuebingen.de

 <!--
 **kashyap7x/kashyap7x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.